EVMlord/EVMCalendar/README.md

 ## Contributions

 Contributions to the **EVM Calendar** contract are welcome.
 If you have any bug reports, feature requests, or other contributions, please open an issue or pull request on this repository.
+Send me your implementations on twitter [@EVMlord](https://twitter.com/EVMlord), I look forward to adding a featured implementations section where I'll reference noteworthy use cases.

 ### Acknowledgements
 @ionikdev wrote the first draft of this documentation.